Women's Studies Course Listings

 100L.
 Introduction to Women's Studies: Women, Culture, Politics and Society.
 4 semester hours.

 This course is an introduction to Women's Studies and serves as the foundational course for the Women's Studies minor.
-This course will be of interest to students who wish to explore how gender and sex have shaped and continue to shape the lived experiences of men and women.
-Women's Studies as an academic discipline, is deeply connected to feminist movements in which issues of power and gender identity were and are central.
+This course will be of interest to students who wish to explore how gender and sex have shaped and continue to shape the lived experiences of everyone.
+Women's Studies as an academic discipline is deeply connected to feminist movements in which issues of power and gender identity were and are central.
 Introductory survey of major issues in women’s studies, including feminist theory, literature and history of women, and lived experiences of women in the United States and globally.
 No prerequisites.
 Writing intensive.
 Every year.

 490. Independent Study.
 Variable credit.

 Independent research project designed in consultation with the supervising professor.
 Prerequisite: Declaration of the Women’s Studies minor and permission of the instructor and the Women’s Studies Committee.
 Every year.

 Supervised work experience in some area related to Women’s Studies.
 Prerequisite: Declaration of Women’s Studies minor and permission of the instructor.
 Every year.

 The following courses are approved for the Women’s Studies minor:

 (NOTE: this is not a comprehensive list - topics courses vary and approved courses will be noted in the master schedule as being cross-listed for WMST credit.
 Course offerings are subject to change each semester.
 All courses are 4 semester hours unless otherwise noted)